As on: Dec 09, 2023 02:58 PM

 d.
 The annual financial statements have been prepared on a going concern basis.

 e.
-The internal financial controls were laid down to be followed that and such internal financial controls were adequate and were operating effectively.
+The internal financial controls are laid down to be followed that and such internal financial controls are adequate and are operating effectively.

 f.
-Proper systems were devised to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.
+Proper systems are devised to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)